i-am-the-gabe/nuMAJE/README.md

 # majestic-reconstitution-project

-Repository for the refactoring old MAJEstic features/commands and adapting them to nuMAJE.
+Repository for the refactoring old MAJEstic features/commands and readapting them to nuMAJE.
 Each command is contained in its own directory.

 All art provided by https://www.instagram.com/artbleps/.
 Thank you, Charlie!